Considering Assistive Technology for Students with Disabilities

 Additional Checklists, Fact sheets and other resources for families

-–The checklist Addressing Assistive Technology Before, During and After your IEP meeting will provide resources and tips throughout the IEP process.
-You can also view these checklist by specific stages of the IEP process:
+- Addressing Assistive Technology Before, During and After your IEP meeting provides resources and tips throughout the IEP process.
+Click the links below to view these tips by specific stages in the IEP process

-– View this checklist from the Wisconsin Assistive Technology Initiative (WATI) ) WATI Assistive Technology Continuums: for suggested assistive technology sorted by categories in areas to assess for Assistive Technology consideration and to assist in IEP goals.
+- Wisconsin Assistive Technology Initiative (WATI) – WATI Assistive Technology Continuums.
+This checklist from WATI provides suggested assistive technology sorted by categories in areas to assess for Assistive Technology consideration and to assist in writing IEP goals.
 For example:

 - Mobility